mjbradvica/personal-website-articles/2022/encapsulating-your-domain-with-dapper.md

 }
 ```

-> It is important to keep our POCO's in the same project as our data access code.
+> It is important to keep our POCOs in the same project as our data access code.
 The domain or application layers should not be aware they exist.

 We can now use both Dapper and keep our rich encapsulated domain.
 This gives us the best of both worlds--the simplicity of Dapper and the correctness of encapsulation.

 ## You May Not Need Dapper

-The main reason people decide to move away from ADO.NET is that Dapper is able to remove much of the boilerplate required.
+The main reason people decide to move away from ADO.NET is because Dapper removes much of the required boilerplate.
 A developer can just write some SQL and get an object back with zero hassle.
-The irony of wanting to keep our application encapsulated with Dapper is that we are still required to perform the most frustrating part about ADO, the manual mapping process.
+The irony of wanting to keep our application encapsulated with Dapper is that we are still required to perform the most frustrating part about ADO: the manual mapping process.

 The correct decision may be a simple base class that removes the boilerplate for us.
-If we have to remove the biggest advantage about Dapper--the prudent decision may be to not use it in the first place.
+If we must remove the biggest advantage about Dapper, the prudent decision may be to not use it in the first place.

 Encapsulating our domain is far more important than how we interact with our data.